TheRegzi/TheRegzi/README.md

 ### ⚡ Some facts about me:
 - 28 years old.
 - Based in Oslo, Norway. 🏠
-- Previously studied Audiology.
+- I have a bachelor in Audiology from 2019.
 I wanted to try something else, and coding caught my interest!
-- I have a dog named Nala, she's an Italian Greyhound! 🐶
+- My dog is named Nala, she's an Italian Greyhound! 🐶
 - I love music and gaming! 🔉🎮
 - I like to exercise and spend time with friends and family.